-Every year a new tranche of apprenticeships statistics is published, telling us often conflicting news about new starts and success rates.
+Every year a new tranche of apprenticeship stats is published.
+These often tell us conflicting news about new starts and success rates.
 But do the figures merit a closer examination?
 Deborah Talbot unpacks a series of reports by CVER on apprenticeship trends and impacts.

-A report by Sarah McNally for the Centre for Vocational Education Research (CVER), published in 2018, makes it clear we aren’t looking closely enough at what has changed in UK apprenticeships, nor their impact on employee outcomes.
+A report by Sarah McNally for the Centre for Vocational Education Research (CVER) was published in 2018.
+It makes it clear we aren’t looking closely enough at what has changed in UK apprenticeships, nor their impact on employee outcomes.

 Apprenticeship starts and successes

 Popular discussion around apprenticeships has focused on starts, the impact of the Levy, the growth of higher apprenticeships and whether enough energy is going into Level 2.